 I think the answer is almost certainly “yes” which is perhaps one of the reasons that we have started this blog about the house and area that he remembers best.
-He would also have enjoyed World Book Night which is coming up in April – rush to get your free book from Dylan’s house.

 The way Dylan worked and his prodigious output of letters would have been perfectly suited to a PC and email.
 His poetry took him an age to craft – some 200 versions have been recorded of some of his work – as he insisted on rewriting the whole piece even for minor changes.
 How much simpler with a copy of Word – but how long would he have kept a laptop before losing it?!

 Number 5 Cwmdonkin Drive played a large part in shaping the style and output of Dylan Thomas.
 Dylan was born in the front bedroom of the house in 1914 and continued to live in the house until his parents moved out in 1937.
 Over two thirds of his published output was written in 5 Cwmdonkin Drive overlooking his “… long and splendid curving shore…” of Swansea Bay.
 This is where the subject of the film Edge of Love and author of Under Milk Wood spent his formative years.
-The most important room in Dylan’s life – often referred to at Wales’ first Literary World Heritage Site – is his tiny bedroom which we have just dressed as it would have been in 1934 when Dylan had jsu publsihed his fiirst book 18 Poems which set the literary world alight
+The most important room in Dylan’s life – often referred to at Wales’ first World Literary Heritage Site – is his tiny bedroom which we have just dressed as it would have been in 1934 when Dylan had just published his first book 18 Poems which set the literary world alight

-Come and learn about teh three year long restoration project from rundown student bedsit to sparkling new 1914 “…semi-detached Glamorgan villa...”
+Come and learn about the three year long restoration project from rundown student bedsit to sparkling new 1914 “…semi-detached Glamorgan villa...”
 The house has been reborn and is available to rent as a themed self catering holiday experience.

 It’s back to the days when the front room was “for best” and to the home of the upwardly mobile Thomas family.
 See the latest Youtube interpretation with beautiful music by Osian here